Where is it?

 Who owns it?

-The land is largely owned by the three potential partners involved in The Earls Court Project – EC Properties Ltd, the London Borough of Hammersmith & Fulham and Transport for London.
-The Earls Court exhibition centre and its car park on Seagrave Road (owned by EC Properties LP), the West Kensington and Gibbs Green housing estates (mostly owned by the London Borough of Hammersmith & Fulham), and the Lillie Bridge rail depot (owned by Transport for London) are currently included in the development site.
+The land is largely owned by the three potential partners involved in The Earls Court Project – EC Properties LP (a wholly owned subsidiary of Capco), the London Borough of Hammersmith & Fulham and Transport for London.
+The Earls Court exhibition centre and its car park on Seagrave Road (owned by EC Properties LP), the West Kensington and Gibbs Green housing estates (subject to a Conditional Land Sale Agreement between Capco and the London Borough of Hammersmith & Fulham), and the Lillie Bridge rail depot (owned by Transport for London) are currently included in the development site.

 What's the CLSA?